 In our AV Living Lab ecosystem, we can engage the CAV developers with our 21 million visitors per year, partners (ICT vendors and system integrators), ICT talents, startups and academia to create a world-class cyber security battlefield for friendly hacking, as well as vulnerability and pen testing.

-It is the ideal testing ground for remote wireless attacks on CAV, due to a high density of the existing communication infrastructure: WiFi hotspots and full 4G coverage by three operators (5G will be roll-out soon).
+It is the ideal testing ground for remote wireless attacks on CAV, due to a high density of the existing communication infrastructure: WiFi hotspots, full 4G coverage by three operators and 5G test network available.